Cannabis and Your Insurance – What You Need to Know

 No car insurance company has come out and said they’ll raise rates due to legalization.
 However, history shows that there is a chance we’ll see insurance rates go up in Alberta and across Canada.

-States that have legalized cannabis have all seen accidents and car insurance premiums go up.
-In states that legalized, car insurance premiums went up an average of 3.2 per cent between 2016 and 2017, compared to only 1.6 per cent for those where it remains banned.
+Using the example of our American neighbours, the states that have legalized cannabis have all seen accidents and car insurance premiums go up.
+In states that legalized cannabis, car insurance premiums went up an average of 3.2 percent between 2016 and 2017, compared to only 1.6 percent for those where it remains banned.